verrazzano/docs/content/en/docs/uninstall/backup/opensearch.md

 ## OpenSearch Restore Using Velero

 For OpenSearch, Verrazzano provides a custom hook that you can use along with Velero, to perform a restore operation.
-Due to the nature of transient data handled by OpenSearch, the hook invokes OpenSearch snapshot APIs to back up and restore data streams appropriately, thereby ensuring there is no loss of data and avoids data corruption as well.
+Due to the nature of transient data handled by OpenSearch, the hook invokes OpenSearch snapshot APIs to restore data streams appropriately, thereby ensuring there is no loss of data and avoids data corruption as well.

 To initiate an OpenSearch restore, first delete the existing OpenSearch cluster running on the system and all related data.

 1. Scale down `Verrazzano Monitoring Operator`.
+This is required since the operator manages the lifecycle of the Opensearch cluster, hence scaling it down to zero ensures that it does not interfere with the restore operation.
+   The restore operation also ensures this operator is scaled back up to return the system back to the previous state.

     ```shell
     $ kubectl scale deploy -n verrazzano-system verrazzano-monitoring-operator --replicas=0
     ```

-2. Then, clean up the OpenSearch components.
+2. Delete the OpenSearch components.

     ```shell
     # These are sample commands to demonstrate the OpenSearch restore process